ilyapuchka/SwiftNIOMock/README.md

 To see an example of usage SwiftNIOMock in UI tests check SwiftNIOMockExample.

-### Router
+### Routing

-While you can use the `router` function to create a routing middleware for the mock server on practice it is a good idea to break it down into smaller services.
+While you can use the `router` function to create a routing middleware for the mock server on the practice it is a good idea to break it down into smaller services.
 For that you can use `Service` type:

 ```swift
 let fooService = Service {